Zinal Backcountry Skiing

 We stay in Chalet Edelweiss in the hamlet of Mottec, just a minute or two outside the village of Zinal itself.
 This comfortable chalet provides us with half board accommodation with afternoon tea & cakes and includes beer/wine with the three course evening meal.
 We really are well looked after here!
 They also have a selection of skis to demo, being a Scott Ski test centre.

-Sunday: Unguided warm up day for you to find your skiing legs.
-We meet in the evening
+Unguided warm up day for you to find your skiing legs.
+We meet in the evening to discuss the plan with your guide(s).

-Monday – Friday: 5 days guided adventure.
-We use the entire Zinal region (including St Luc and Grimentz) to explore and find outstanding descents. some of which we will need to do upto 1-2 hours uphill effort for.
-We are not giving away anymore secrets to the locations!
+5 days guided ski adventures.
+We explore the entire Zinal region (including St Luc and Grimentz) to find outstanding descents.
+Some of which we will need to do upto 1-2 hours uphill effort for.
+We are not giving away anymore secrets on the locations!

 Good fitness will make it more fun and you’ll get more out of your week!
 Although we will tailor the course to your ability, we definitely recommend getting as fit as possible before you start.
 The process of training for your goal will help you focus on your goal – and having a goal will help you focus on your training.
 So all in all training is good!